Why Do I Feel Weird or Off? | JED

 Here’s a guide to decoding “off” days.

-If your off or weird feelings last more than a day or two, you can try to get to the root of what’s going on by giving yourself time to reflect and asking yourself some non-judgmental questions.
+If you feel off or disconnected, and this weird feeling lasts more than a day or two, you can try to get to the root of what’s going on by giving yourself time to reflect and asking yourself some non-judgmental questions.
 Find a quiet time in a calming environment and check in with yourself using some of the tips below.

 Identify What You’re Feeling